WATER

 Seven years ago, a leading East African health official urged Tukutana to expand our water initiative to South Sudan.
 This country faces food and water scarcity, conflict, and displacement.
 Only 10% of South Sudan’s population has access to safe water.
 Tukutana welcomed the opportunity to meet both physical and spiritual needs in this underserved region.

 With Tukutana’s generous partners, we have completed more than a dozen water wells in the Yei District and in northern Bahr el Ghazal.
-Tukutana water systems in South Sudan are producing safe water, and reduci illnesses for more than 12,000 people every week.
+Tukutana water systems in South Sudan are producing safe water, and reducing illnesses for more than 12,000 people every week.

 As in Uganda and the DRC, with every water project Tukutana implements, our staff spend months on the ground.
 They minister to villagers and refugees, and equip local churches to better serve their communities.
 Tukutana outreach in South Sudan includes health training, sustainability training, Bible studies, discipleship, and evangelism.